Minister and Staff

 I was drawn to First Church's dance between its history as a Christian UU congregation, and its growing self-understanding as a theologically and spiritually diverse community drawing on the wider UU movement.
 We are in a moment of great potential to honor history and tradition while moving forward and welcoming change."

-Rev. EB's Sundays Away:
+Rev. EB's 2021 Schedule:

 Andrei Baumann (he/him/his)

-Affliliated Community Ministers
+Affliliated Community Minister

 Rev. Marshall Hawkins (he/him/his) is a community minister who works as a hospice chaplain.
 He came to this congregation as a ministerial intern in 2001 and never left!
 The congregation ordained Marshall in 2003, and voted to endorse his ministry and accept his affiliation.
 Marshall recently worked as an editor for the Unitarian Universalist Association—the denominational headquarters located in Boston.